foreseecode/verint-xm-cordova-plugin/README.md

 ### Starting the SDK

-In most cases the SDK does not need to be manually started; it will be started whenever the plugin is loaded.
+Usually the SDK does not need to be manually started; it will be started whenever the plugin is loaded.
 If your app includes an `exp_fcp.json` file with your App ID, then it will start automatically with your Verint-hosted config.
 Otherwise, if you have included a local config in an `exp_configuration.json` file, the SDK will start using that.
 (Note: other start methods are available in the plugin's JavaScript, but are not typically necessary.)

 ### Checking eligibility and showing an invite